kavicastelo/rocket-rust-web-server/readme.md

-# Rocket Web Server with Diesel & PostgreSQL
+# Rocket Rust Web Server with Diesel & PostgreSQL

 This project is a web server built with [Rocket](https://rocket.rs), using [Diesel](https://diesel.rs) for database management and PostgreSQL as the database.